-You can advocate for environmental justice by educating yourself and others about conditions around you and laws that are on the books or being considered.
+You can advocate for environmental justice by educating yourself and others about conditions around you and laws that are on the books or under consideration.
 You can also partner with like-minded people to fight discrimination and stand up for equity.

-According to the Environmental Protection Agency (EPA), environmental justice is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
-This goal can be achieved in a number of ways.
+According to the Environmental Protection Agency (EPA), “environmental justice is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.”
+We can achieve this goal in a number of ways.

 Learn about barriers that contribute to environmental injustice.
 People often move to environmentally degraded areas or are unable to leave due to poverty.
-Discuss ways that you and other members of your community can provide opportunities for people who are struggling to get by.
+Discuss ways that you and other community members can provide opportunities for people struggling to get by.
 They may include education, job training programs, and opportunities for young people.

 It is easy for people to be disengaged when stories about environmental injustice are presented in abstract terms, but it is harder to ignore a compelling personal story.
 Encourage individuals who have suffered the effects of environmental injustice to share their stories online and with local and state news outlets.

-Follow your state and local governments’ websites and local news coverage so you will be aware of laws and policies that are being considered.
+Follow your state and local governments’ websites and news coverage so you will be aware of laws and policies under consideration.
 Investigate their potential implications for low-income people and communities of color.

 Voice your concerns in letters to elected officials, in community meetings, in the local newspaper, and online.
 Use the power of social media to reach out to others in your city or town and beyond.
 Urge them to get involved in the fight for environmental equity in whatever way they can.
 That may mean staging or participating in a protest, writing letters to local leaders, attending government meetings, or donating money to support the cause.

-Join Forces with Others Who Share Your Views and Goals
+Join Forces With Other Advocates Who Share Your Views and Goals

 Help People Who Are Directly Impacted Advocate for Themselves

-Environmental injustice has been able to occur and continues to occur because the people who are most affected often do not have a voice.
+Environmental injustice and racism have been able to occur and continue to occur because the people most affected often do not have a voice.
 They are typically not represented at government meetings and on the boards of corporations that make decisions that impact their communities.

-Increasing democratic participation in communities that are most affected by environmental injustice is important.
+Increasing democratic participation in communities most affected by environmental injustice is important.
 You can help people in low-income and minority communities register to vote if they have not already.
 Encourage them to be informed and to participate in the electoral process.
-Work to address barriers that may keep people from voting, such as lack of transportation to get to polling places.
+Work to address barriers that may keep people from voting, such as lack of transportation to polling places.

 Seek Legal Help in the Fight for Environmental Justice

-Environmental injustice is a far-reaching and deeply entrenched problem that affects communities all over the United States.
-To tackle the problem and make headway, it is important for people to understand what is going on around them, to communicate and coordinate with each other, and to work together to stand up against discriminatory policies.
+Environmental injustice is a far-reaching and deeply entrenched problem affecting communities throughout the United States.
+To tackle the problem and make headway, it is important for people to understand what is going on around them, communicate and coordinate with each other, and work together to stand up against discriminatory policies.

-Ben Crump Law, PLLC represents those who have been negatively affected by environmental injustice.
-We fight on behalf of those who are disadvantaged and who have suffered the effects of discriminatory policies that they did not have a say in creating and implementing.
+Ben Crump Law, PLLC represents those negatively affected by environmental injustice.
+We fight on behalf of those who are disadvantaged and who have suffered the effects of discriminatory policies they did not have a say in creating and implementing.

 If you or members of your community have been impacted by environmental injustice, we may be able to file a lawsuit on your behalf.
-Call Ben Crump Law, PLLC today at (800) 959-1444 to speak with a member of our staff about how we may be able to help you fight for environmental justice.
+Call Ben Crump Law, PLLC today to speak with a member of our staff about how we can help you fight for environmental justice.